va loan network white logo

 • Miami-Dade Public Housing and Community Development – Veterans Housing Assistance

-Helps veterans access affordable housing through down payment and closing cost assistance.
+Helps Veterans access affordable housing through down payment and closing cost assistance.

 • Operation Sacred Trust

-Provides housing stability services for homeless or at-risk veterans in Miami.
+Provides housing stability services for homeless or at-risk Veterans in Miami.

 • Habitat for Humanity Greater Miami – Veterans Program

-Tailored housing solutions for veterans, including low-interest mortgages and counseling.
+Tailored housing solutions for Veterans, including low-interest mortgages and counseling.

 Tampa Veteran Homebuyer Programs